(p) Provisions and contingent liabilities

 Inventory comprises property that is held for sale in the ordinary course of business.
 Principally, this is residential and commercial property that the Company develops and intends to sell before or during the course of construction or upon completion of construction.

-Estimation of net realizable value for inventory and land advance Inventory is stated at the lower of cost and net realizable value (NRV).
+Inventory is stated at the lower of cost and net realizable value (NRV).

 NRV for completed inventory property is assessed by reference to market conditions and prices existing at the reporting date and is determined by the Company, based on comparable transactions identified by the Company for properties in the same geographical market serving the same real estate segment.

-NRV in respect of inventory property under construction is assessed with reference to market prices at the reporting date for similar completed property, less estimated costs to complete construction and an estimate of the time value of money to the date of completion.
+prices at the reporting date for similar completed property, less estimated costs to complete construction and an estimate of the time value of money to the date of completion.

 With respect to land inventory and land advance given, the net recoverable value is based on the present value of future cash flows, which depends on the estimate of, among other things, the likelihood that a project will be completed, the expected date of completion, the discount rate used and the estimation of sale prices and construction costs.

-iii) Impairment of non-financial assets
+iv) Impairment of non-financial assets

 Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value in use.
-The fair value less costs of disposal calculation is based on available data from binding sales transactions, conducted at arm’s length, for similar assets or observable market prices less incremental costs for disposing of the asset.
+The fair value less costs of disposal calculation is based on available data from binding sales transactions, conducted at arm's length, for similar assets or observable market prices less incremental costs for disposing of the asset.
 The value in use calculation is based on a DCF model.
-The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Company is not
+The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Company is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
+The recoverable amount is sensitive to the discount rate used for the DCF model as well as the expected future cash-inflows and the growth rate used for extrapolation purposes.
+These estimates are most relevant to disclosure of fair value of investment property recorded by the Company.

-iv) Defined benefit plans - Gratuity
+v) Defined benefit plans - Gratuity

 The cost of the defined benefit gratuity plan and other post-employment medical benefits and the present value of the gratuity obligation are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
 These include the determination of the discount rate, future salary increases and mortality rates.
 Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.

-The parameter most subject to change is the discount rate.
-In determining the appropriate discount rate for plans operated in India, the management considers the interest rates of government bonds.
-The mortality rate is based on publicly available mortality tables.
+rate is based on publicly available mortality tables.
 Those mortality tables tend to change only at interval in response to demographic changes.
 Future salary increases are based on expected future inflation rates and expected salary increase thereon.

-v) Measurement of financial instruments at amortized cost
+vi) Measurement of financial instruments at amortized cost

 Financial instrument are subsequently measured at amortized cost using the effective interest ('EIR') method.
 The computation of amortized cost is sensitive to the inputs to EIR including effective rate of interest, contractual cash flows and the expected life of the financial instrument.
 Changes in assumptions about these inputs could affect the reported value of financial instruments.

-vi) Useful life and residual value of property, plant and equipment, investment property and intangible assets
+vii) Useful life and residual value of property, plant and equipment, investment property and intangible assets

 The useful life and residual value of property, plant and equipment, investment property and intangible assets are determined based on evaluation made by the management of the expected usage of the asset, the physical wear and tear and technical or commercial obsolescence of the asset.
 Due to the judgements involved in such estimates the useful life and residual value are sensitive to the actual usage in future period.

-vii) Provision for litigations and contingencies
+viii) Provision for litigations and contingencies

 Provision for litigations and contingencies is determined based on evaluation made by the management of the present obligation arising from past events the settlement of which is expected to result in outflow of resources embodying economic benefits, which involves judgements around estimates the ultimate outcome of such past events and measurement of the obligation amount.
 Due to judgements involved in such estimation the provision is sensitive to the actual outcome in future periods.